Rhythm changes

+In pop culture, "Meet the Flintstones", (c.
+1960, Curtin/Hanna/Barbera) is based on the rhythm changes, thereby being a contrafact of "I Got Rhythm".

 History

 This progression's endurance in popularity is largely due to its extensive use by early bebop musicians.
 The chord changes began to be used in the 1930s, became common in the '40s and '50s, and are now ubiquitous.
 First, "I Got Rhythm" was by then already a popular jazz standard.
-Second, by listening to the song and writing a new melody over its chord changes, thereby creating a composition of a type known as a contrafact, a jazz musician could claim copyright to the new melody rather than acknowledge Gershwin's inspiration and pay royalties to Gershwin's estate.
+Second, by listening to the song and writing a new melody over its chord changes, thereby creating a composition of a type now known as a contrafact, a jazz musician could claim copyright to the new melody rather than acknowledge Gershwin's inspiration and pay royalties to Gershwin's estate.
 Third, using a stock, well-known progression for new melodies made it easier to perform a song at jam sessions, shows, and recordings because the bandleader could tell new musicians that the song uses rhythm changes and note any modifications and chord substitutions.

 For contemporary musicians, mastery of the 12-bar blues and rhythm changes chord progressions are "critical elements for building a jazz repertoire".